VargaJoe/sensenet-index-tools/SUBTREE_CHECKER_README.md

 The generated report includes:

 1. **Summary Statistics**: Overall counts and matching percentages
+2. **Content Type Distribution**: Breakdown of content by type and mismatch rates for each type
-2. **Mismatched Items List**: Details of all items that exist in the database but not in the index
+3. **Mismatched Items List**: Details of all items that exist in the database but not in the index, including version state
-3. **Performance Metrics**: Time taken for the check operation
+4. **Performance Metrics**: Time taken for the check operation

-Look for patterns in mismatches, such as:
+The detailed report provides insights into patterns of mismatches, such as:
-- All content under a specific path missing
+- Content types with high mismatch rates (indicating possible indexing configuration issues)
+- Version state analysis (published vs. draft versions missing from the index)
-- Specific content types consistently missing
+- Path patterns where content is consistently missing
-- Recently created/modified content missing

 ## Fixing Mismatches